Araknor99/python_connect-4/README.md

 _The game.
 The green circles indicate where the player can drop a stone._

 This is a simple python connect 4 I made for an assignment in school.
+The graphical user interface is done with the turtle, because my resources were limited.
 Two players can play this game remotely, as long as they are in the same network.

 ---